AdobeDocs/experience-manager-cloud-service.en/help/forms/create-and-use-custom-functions.md

 >[!NOTE]
 >
-> You can configure the field properties using the available properties located in `[form-path]/jcr:content/guideContainer.model.json`.
+> * You can configure the field properties using the available properties located in `[form-path]/jcr:content/guideContainer.model.json`.
+> * Modifications made to the form using the `setProperty` method of the Globals object are asynchronous in nature and are not reflected during the execution of the custom function.

 In this example, validation of the `personaldetails` panel occurs upon clicking the button.
 If no errors are detected in the panel, another panel, the `feedback` panel, becomes visible upon button click.